Marketing Automation Robots, Why do I Need One?

 Do you understand your metrics

-Worryingly, I see adopters of marketing automation still not focusing on basic metrics like traffic rates vs conversion rates (that is supply of information for return of media asset), then after the conversion rate how many stay within the lead nurturing process.
+Worryingly, I see adopters of marketing automation still not focusing on basic metrics like traffic rates vs conversion rates (that is the supply of information for the return of media asset), then after the conversion rate how many stays within the lead nurturing process.

 Post that, how many then convert into a paying customer?

 These are basic but necessary metrics you need to be aware of and understand.
 They directly reflect the profitability of your firm and show the ROI (return of investment) in the marketing automation technology.